nlp-tlp/mudlark/README.rst

 * We are happy to use the default corrections CSV.
 * We want to drop rows where the ``short_text`` column has > 15 words.
 * We want to drop duplicates.
-* We will use the "ID" and "short_text" columns to form an "ID" in our output QuickGraph data.
+* We will use the "ID" and "short_text" columns to form an identifier in our output QuickGraph data.

 The command to do this would be::